AvonReppert/udkm/docs/source/kmc3_xpp.rst

 -----------------
 A few functions for data analsis at the xpp beamline starting from exported .h5 files

-test if it works with moke functions in kmc3
+test if it works in kmc3

 functions
 -----------------